-Dr Schertzer is director of a very active clinical practice, the West Coast Glaucoma Centre, in Vancouver, BC and has been on faculty in the Department of Ophthalmology & Visual Sciences at the University of British Columbia since 1999, currently as Associate Clinical Professor in the Division of Glaucoma.
+Dr Schertzer is a glaucoma sub-specialized ophthalmologist with over 20 years of clinical experience.
+He is returning to Vancouver in April 2018 providing care as a consultant on a permanent locum basis.
+From 2013-2018 he was on faculty at the Geisel School of Medicine at Dartmouth College and on active staff at the Dartmouth-Hitchcock Medical Center.
+Prior to this, he was the director of a very active clinical practice, the West Coast Glaucoma Centre, in Vancouver, BC and was on faculty in the Department of Ophthalmology & Visual Sciences at the University of British Columbia from 1999 – 2013, as Associate Clinical Professor in the Division of Glaucoma.
 Much of Dr Schertzer’s non- clinical time is spent using technology for education.
 He blogs about Glaucoma, Electronic Medical Records and Technology (http://wholelottarob.com), hosts a podcast series entitled Talking About Glaucoma, created a sub-reddit for discussing the latest glaucoma literature, and is the co-founder of the Glaucoma Patient Group Facebook page for patients.

-Offices held at present: include member of the Continuing Medical Education Committee of the Canadian Ophthalmological Society, member Board of Directors of King David High School (Information Technology portfolio), and Secretary-Treasurer of the Canadian Glaucoma Society.
+Offices held at present: include member of the Continuing Medical Education Committee of the Canadian Ophthalmological Society; and in the past: member Board of Directors of King David High School (Information Technology portfolio), and Secretary-Treasurer of the Canadian Glaucoma Society.

 Educational background: includes BSc in Physiology from McGill (1983), MD (1988) and internship (1989) from Dalhousie, Ophthalmology residency at McGill (1994), a glaucoma fellowship under David Campbell’s guidance at Dartmouth College (1995) in New Hampshire, and an MEd at University of British Columbia (2006.)